How to Write a Business Plan

 You may need a business plan for multiple different reasons, including:

-- You’re trying to bring on investors
+- Trying to bring on investors

-- You’re planning on going public
+- Considering going public

 Outside of convincing external partners that your business is a solid opportunity, your business plan can also provide the essential information you need to launch and manage your company.
-It lays out the processes, tools, partners and strategies that will help make your business successful.
+It lays out the processes, tools, partners and strategies that will make your business successful.
 You can always pivot if needed, but having a clear direction that key stakeholders agree on is an essential starting point.

 - There have been changes in your business’s processes, strategies or partners